 Research from the journal Headache put 49 headache-suffering (but otherwise healthy) people on riboflavin, magnesium, and feverfew (a flower) for three months.
-The subjects were divided into two groups—one that took a high dose of the vitamin and one that took a low dose, intended as a placebo.
+The subjects were divided into two groups—one that took a high dose of the mixture and one that took a low dose, intended as a placebo.
 Subjects in both groups saw a greater reduction in headache frequency.

 Another study in the Journal of Headache and Pain that followed children and adolescents on riboflavin found that 68% of subjects cut their headache frequency in half.
 In addition, the intensity of the headaches was reduced as well.

 Promote Skin Health

 Man, do we wish we knew about this stuff in high school.
 A 2014 study in Dermatology and Therapy had 41 subjects with mild to moderate facial acne take vitamin B5 for 12 weeks.
 The result?
 The men and women enjoyed a significant reduction in blemishes—by as much as 68%.